Using AI isn't the same as

 Want a written assessment and a proposal scoped to where you actually are?

-Send me your levels →
+Send me your results →

 The AI revolution is happening.
 Most people are watching it on a webinar.